pmichaillat/economic-slack/README.md

 # Economic Slack: Portal

-This repository is the portal for the course "Economic Slack" at [Brown University](https://www.brown.edu).
-The course is taught by [Pascal Michaillat](https://pascalmichaillat.org/).
+This repository is the portal for the course "Economic Slack" taught by [Pascal Michaillat](https://pascalmichaillat.org/) at [Brown University](https://www.brown.edu).
 The portal contains the syllabus, provides a discussion forum, and hosts other course resources.

 ## Course webpage